Hoan-K-Le/Identify-Me/README.md

 ## IDENTIFY-ME

-- IDENTIFY-ME is a website where you can upload any image you want, and it is able to identify what the image is.
+- IDENTIFY-ME is a website where you can upload any image you want, and the ai will make a guess at what the image is.

 ## Wireframe